FIR against rape accused BJP MLA Kuldeep Sengar a day after victim’s road accident

 Lucknow, July 29: An FIR has been filed against BJP MLA Kuldeep Sengar, accused of raping a 19-year-old girl, a day after the car in which the victim, her family and lawyer met with an accident in Rae Bareli.

 The police case against the BJP legislator and 10 others who are accused in a rape case was registered on a complaint by her family who called the head-on collision between their car and a truck a "conspiracy", said reports.
+FIR has been registered under the Indian Penal Code's sections 302 (murder), 307 (attempt to murder), 506 (criminal intimidation), 120b (criminal conspiracy) against 10 named persons, including the BJP MLA, and 15-20 others," a police officer said.

 The rape survivor's two aunts died in the crash.
 She and her lawyer are grievously injured.
 The Central Bureau of Investigation (CBI) will probe the accident of the Unnao rape survivor,